Commonwealth of Massachusetts, Rev. 133C579

 SECTION I – HOW TO IMPROVE YOUR PRIVACY ONLINE

-This section contains links to various other resources and tools available to you.
+This section contains links to free privacy resources and tools available to you.
 Don’t ever fully trust someone else with your privacy.
-Not even us.

-There are plenty of tools that you can install for free that can help improve your overall privacy online by:
+There are plenty of tools that you can install for free to help you improve your overall privacy online:

-- Installing extensions that manage cookies or block web-tracking technologies
+- Many browsers have extensions that manage cookies or block web-tracking technologies.

-- Securing files and other data at rest
+- Encrypt files, folders, and other data at rest using VeraCrypt.

 You can minimize the damage done by a data breach by using a different, randomized password for every website and account you use and store that information in a password protected, encrypted database so you only need to remember one single password — the one used to unlock the password database.
-May we recommend that you consider using an effective password manager, such as this one?
+May we recommend using an effective password manager such as KeePass?